2019: Lacawac Artists' Residency

-From February 7th-11th, 2019, I set up my studio in the Main Gallery at Annmarie Sculpture Garden & Arts Center in Dowell, Maryland, as part of the Artists in Action residency program.
+In February 2019, I set up my studio in the Main Gallery at Annmarie Sculpture Garden & Arts Center in Dowell, Maryland, as part of the Artists in Action residency program.
 I spent the week talking with visitors and using my daytime source photos to create nighttime paintings.
 In cinema it’s a technique called “day for night”—some filmmakers shoot their night scenes at dawn or dusk and change the exposure to simulate night.
 Just over 100 years ago, American artist Frederic Remington used this technique to create a dramatic series of nocturne paintings.
 Remington observed the outdoors at night extensively but painted in his studio, transposing daytime paintings and and photographs into nocturnes.
 And that is what I tried to do as well.

 In July 2019 I made daily non-representational paintings.
 Frankly, I needed a reason to get myself into the studio after a long break.
 Each of these paintings began with bits of painted paper glued to the canvas, and then I invited myself to respond to those shapes and colors.

 In January 2019 I made daily images using hand-painted papers, found papers, origami paper, and magazines, and I focused on something near and dear to my heart: pet dogs.
 My 30 Days of Dogs project was a way to observe and cherish my own elderly lab mix.
 Pets simply do not live long enough, especially considering how much space they occupy in our hearts.
 Working in collage for this series and using bits of ephemera for the images seemed appropriate.
 The work is neither precious nor archival.
 It can be loved and enjoyed for a time, and then it, too, will pass on.
 Thus, my lighthearted, playful artwork about dogs is also about love and mortality.